My opinion of Flender is ⚡️ rather positive, and this is unusual since the platform suffers from some flaws that I am used to pointing out

 Not bad, but if I don’t love automation I have an alternative.
 Flender accounts are set to send out an email as soon as new loans are published.In my first period using Flender I’ve received an average of 2/4 email alerts with new loans per week.

 It depends on the amount I invest and from the annual rate of return offered by the loans I’m invested in.
-Flender currently offers an average rate of return of 10.4%.
-To maximize and enjoy the benefits of compound interest, I simply have to reinvest the monthly repayments received from a loan into other loans.
+Flender currently offers an average rate of return of 10.4%, this number is not the return on yearly basis.
+To maximize and enjoy the benefits of compound interest, I have to reinvest the monthly repayments received from a loan into other loans.
 So basically, every month I get back part of my “old loans” plus interest.

 Investors must be at least 18 years old and have a valid bank account.
 Investors must have a valid personal document (passport or driver’s license).
 The minimum investment is 50 euros.
 So, even if I just wanted to do a little test with a small amount of capital I could do it.